Posted on June 28, 2018

 One performer who personally knew McCullough witnessed McCullough’s ghost sitting in the audience in an orchestra chair.
 The ghost was calmly watching the performance.

-Over the remainder of the 1800s and beyond, theatre staff reported seeing McCullough’s ghost drifting throughout The National.
+Over the remainder of the 1800s and beyond, theatre staff reported seeing McCullough’s ghost drifting throughout The National Theatre.
 The ghost was spotted backstage, on staircases, in dressing rooms, and on stage.
-Most commonly, the ghost was dressed as Hamlet.
+Most commonly, the ghost was dressed as Hamlet and seated at the prompters’ table, a hidden recessed stool and lamp for giving actors their lines.

 McCullough’s ghost is such an established figure of The National Theatre and its lore that even The Washington Post repeatedly wrote about the spirit.